-While data organization and quality control methods are very important they probably should be a significant portion of your DMP.
+While data organization and quality control methods are very important they should take up a significant portion of your federal DMP.
+As with all sections of the Federal DMP you will need to summarize.

 Version control, also known as "file versioning", is when you save an updated file as a new file instead of overwriting the old file.
 This lets you "revert" back to an earlier version if needed.
 While this process can be done by hand it is much easier (and safer) to have a machine assist you.